deepsense-ai/fdds-rag/README.md

 - `.pre-commit-config.yaml`: Configuration for pre-commit hooks to ensure code quality.
 - `data/qdrant`: Persistent volume for Qdrant's vector data storage.
 - `src/fdds/inference.py` contains methods to process a query and generate responses based on contextual data using RAG.
-- `src/fdds/pdf_loader.py` logic for ingesting PDF files from the list of urls into Qdrant.
+- `src/fdds/manage_pdfs.py` script to ingest and delete PDF files from the list of URLs in Qdrant.
 - `src/fdds/evaluation.py` Evaluates RAG using a defined pipeline in the `src/fdds/evaluation_pipeline.py` file (requires NEPTUNE_API_KEY).
 - `src/fdds/config.py` holds configuration settings for the project.
 - `src/ui-build`: Precompiled frontend UI assets for the chatbot interface.